WICG/turtledove/FLEDGE.md

 The `auctionNonce`, `seller`, and `topLevelSeller` fields are used to prevent replay of this additional bid.
 The `auctionNonce` is described below in section [6.1 Auction Nonce](#61-auction-nonce).
 The `seller` and `topLevelSeller` fields echo those present in the `browserSignals` argument to `generateBid()` as described in section [3.2 On-Device Bidding](#32-on-device-bidding).
 In `generateBid()`, these are meant to ensure that the buyer acknowledges and accepts that their bid can participate in an auction with those parties.
 Additional bids don't have a corresponding call to `generateBid()`, and so the `seller` and `topLevelSeller` fields in an additional bid are intended to allow for the same acknowledgement as those in `browserSignals`.

-Additional bids are not provided through the auction config passed to `runAdAuction()`, but rather through the response headers of a Fetch request, as described below in section [6.3 HTTP Response Headers](#63-http-response-headers).
+Additional bids are not provided through the auction config passed to `runAdAuction()`, but rather through the response headers of a Fetch request or `iframe` navigation, as described below in section [6.3 HTTP Response Headers](#63-http-response-headers).
 However, the auction config still has an `additionalBids` field, which is a Promise with no value, used only to signal to the auction that the additional bids have arrived and are ready to be accepted in the auction.
 For each additional bid, its owner must be included in  interestGroupBuyers  for that additional bid to participate in the auction.

 ```
 navigator.runAdAuction({